Professor of Theological Ethics

 Bretherton, L. Resurrecting Democracy: Faith, Citizenship & the Politics of a Common Life.
 Cambridge University Press, 2015.

-Bretherton, L. Christianity and Contemporary Politics: The Conditions and Possibilities of Faithful Witness.
+Bretherton, Luke.
+Christianity and Contemporary Politics: The Conditions and Possibilities of Faithful Witness.
 Wiley-Blackwell, 2010.

 Bretherton, L. Hospitality as holiness: Christian witness amid moral diversity.
 Ashgate, 2006.